HellenWeb/react-laravel/README.md

 ```

 ## Description
-This application is made on the back-end framework Laravel 9 and the front-end framework React
+This application is made on the back-end framework Laravel 9 and the front-end framework React.

 ## Copyright
 © Copyright by.
 Hellen